Barclays Bank Review for 2020

 As is standard with other online savings accounts, customers can access their funds via the Barclays secure website portal and mobile apps 24 hours a day, seven days a week (except, of course, during scheduled maintenance).

 Barclays online savings accounts allow for direct deposits, easy online transfers to and from other banks and other accounts, and there are no minimum monthly balance or maintenance fees to worry about.

 For what it’s worth, I really like Barclay’s Savings Assistant, which is an online calculator that predicts how long it will take you to achieve your financial goals.
 Simply choose your goal, enter how much you’ve already saved up, how much the goal is going to cost, and how much you’re currently able to set aside per month.

 Next, the Savings Assistant will compute how long the goal will take to achieve.

 Online Certificates of Deposit (CDs)

-Barclays Online CDs let your money to grow safely and securely while earning up to 2.25% APY.
-Not too shabby!
+Barclays Online CDs let your money grow safely and securely while earning up to 1.00% APY.

 To sign up, simply enter your personal details on their website, and link your external bank account where you plan to transfer funds from.

-Here are the current APYs Barclays is offering at the time of this writing:
+Here are the current APYs Barclays is offering (as of May 28, 2020):